FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Results

 \subsection{Performance Evaluation}

 We evaluate the performance of our proposed method for the HDR estimation task and compare it to other state-of-the-art methods both quantitatively and qualitatively.
 The methods included in our benchmark cover a broad range of approaches, namely: the patch-based method of Sen et al.~\cite{sen12}, methods which use traditional alignment followed by CNNs to correct dense and global alignment, \cite{kalantari17, prabhakar21, wu18}, the flexible aggregation approach of \cite{prabhakar19} that also uses dense alignment, methods which rely on attention or feature selection followed by a CNN to deghost and merge images \cite{yan19, yan20}, a GAN-based approach which can synthesize missing details in areas with disocclusions~\cite{liu21} and a method which uses deformable convolutions as an alignment mechanism \cite{liu21}.
+For the Chen et al. test set, we also compare against the HDR video method proposed by \cite{chen21}, which uses a coarse to fine architecture to align and reconstruct input frames.
+As this method requires seven input frames for the three exposure setting, we do not re-train this on the Kalantari dataset and instead use the pre-trained weights provided by the authors.
 We show in Table~\ref{table:kalantari-results} the quantitative evaluation on the Kalantari test set.
-The improvement in terms of PSNR-$\mu$ when compared with the runner-up HDR-GAN\cite{niu21} is large (i.e.~$0.4$dB), and we observe an even a higher improvement in terms of PSNR-L (i.e. $0.8$dB) when compared against the runner-up in this metric \textit{Prabhakar21}~\cite{prabhakar21}.
-Similarly, the HDR-VDP-2 score obtained by our method outperforms all others by a wide margin (i.e.\,0.8).
+The differences in PSNR between our method and the runners up on the Kalantari dataset are large (i.e. +$1.1$dB PSNR-PU, +$0.4$db PSNR-$\mu$, +$0.8$dB PSNR-L).
+Similarly, the HDR-VDP-2 score obtained by our method outperforms all others by a wide margin (i.e.\,$0.8$).
+Furthermore, we outperform all methods on all seven metrics, showing our method is consistently better across different evaluation criteria.
+To further evaluate the consistency of our improvement over other methods, we look at the distribution of PSNRs per image across the Kalantari test set.
+In Figure \ref{fig:psnr-mu-per-img}, we show the improvement achieved in PSNR-$\mu$ of our method and other top performers over AHDR \cite{yan19}, which is a well known and strong baseline method in HDR imaging.
+Our method demonstrates a consistent and significant improvement over AHDR, being the only method which achieves an improvement in performance on every single test image.
+Apart from a few exceptions, our method also outperforms the existing state-of-the-art methods for most images.
+We observe similar performance on the Chen et al. dynamic test set, demonstrating the generalization ability of our model on out of domain data.
+Our method is best or second best in six out of seven metrics, with a significant improvement in PSNR-$\mu$ (i.e~$0.5$dB) over the runner up Chen et al. \cite{chen21}.
+We outperform Chen et al.~on several key metrics such as PSNR-PU, PSNR-$\mu$, SSIM-PU and SSIM-$\mu$ despite the fact their method is trained on video data and has an in-domain advantage.